tjper/teleport/design.md

 The `Job` type will be responsible for the following.
 - Ensure thread safe access to attributes where necessary.
 - Ensure status reflects *command* state.
-- Provide mechanisms to start and stop *command*.
+- Provide unexported mechanisms to start and stop *command*.
-- Provide mechanisms to stream *output* to multiple clients concurrently.
+- Provide exported mechanisms to stream *output* to multiple clients concurrently.

 ##### Start, Stop, and Status